TurkStream: History

 The first direct gas pipeline between Russia and Turkey under the Black Sea was Blue Stream, which was commissioned in 2005.
 In 2009, Russia′s prime minister Vladimir Putin proposed the Blue Stream II line parallel to the original pipeline.
 The Blue Stream II project never took off and the South Stream project took the lead, until it was abandoned in 2014.

 The TurkStream (then named Turkish Stream) project was announced by Russia′s president Vladimir Putin on 1 December 2014 during his state visit to Turkey, when a memorandum of understanding was signed between Gazprom and BOTAŞ.
-A permit for to conduct engineering surveys for the Turkish offshore section was granted in July 2015.
+A permit to conduct engineering surveys for the Turkish offshore section was granted in July 2015.
 Also in July 2015, a memorandum of understanding between Greece and Russia was signed for the construction and operation of the TurkStream section in the Greek territory.

 In November 2015, after the shooting down of a Russian Sukhoi Su-24, the project was unilaterally suspended by Russia.
 In late July 2016, following a reconciliation meeting in Moscow, both sides brought the project back to the table.
 On 10 October 2016, Russia and Turkey officially signed the intergovernmental agreement in Istanbul to execute the project.

 A contract with an offshore contractor Allseas for laying the first line was signed on 8 December 2016 and the contract for the second line was signed on 20 February 2017.
 Laying of the first line in the Russian offshore section started on 7 May 2017.
 The ceremony of completing construction of the offshore section was held in Istanbul on 19 November 2018.
 The offshore section of the pipeline was filled with gas in November 2019.

 Gazprom began shipping gas via TurkStream, including to Bulgaria and North Macedonia, on 1 January 2020, replacing supplies via the Trans-Balkan pipeline through Ukraine and Romania.
 The pipeline was inaugurated on 8 January 2020 by presidents Putin and Recep Tayyip Erdoğan.

 The TurkStream project replaced the South Stream project that was cancelled in 2014.
 Following the shooting down of a Russian fighter jet by Turkey in November 2015, the project was temporarily halted.
 Russia–Turkey relations were restored in summer 2016 and the intergovernmental agreement for TurkStream was signed in October 2016.
 Construction started in May 2017 and gas deliveries to Bulgaria via the pipeline began on 1 January 2020.

+In 2022, Ukraine attempted to blow up the pipeline, but failed.

+On 13 January 2025, the Russian defence ministry reported a failed Ukrainian drone attack on a TurkStream compressor station in the Krasnodar region, which Russia called an "act of energy terrorism".
+The attack happened after Ukraine refused to renew a five-year transit contract for Russian gas through Ukraine.